ART ADVISORY sERVICES:

 APPRAISALS: Art works are appraised to USPAP standards and evaluated based on current market comparisons and the appropriate market place.
 We offer an array of appraisal services for private individuals, institutions, and corporations.
 Appraisals are devised for purposes--such as resale, insurance, estate, bankruptcy, and equitable distribution.

-DEACCESSIONS: RJG offers an ethical and confidential alternative to the resale of art works.
+DEACCESSIONS: Jacob offers an ethical and confidential alternative to the resale of art works.
 RJG specializes in the arrangement of private or auction sales through our vast network of clients, dealers, institutions, and auction houses.
 Priority is given to discreet transactions.

 An expert in the diverse art and photography of the American South and Caribbean Isles, Rebekah Jacob has created her eponymous enterprise with skilled enthusiasm and a deep, personal knowledge of all aspects of the art market.
 Combining dedicated scholarship with practical experience, Jacob earned a B.A. in English and M.A in Art History at the University of Mississippi and later taught Art History with a Southern focus there and at two other universities.
-She holds a Certificate in Appraisal Studies in Fine and Decorative Arts from New York University and is Certified Member of the Appraisers Association of America (AAA).
+She holds a Certificate in Appraisal Studies in Fine and Decorative Arts from New York University and is a Certified Member of the Appraisers Association of America (AAA).

 Jacob strives to represent, exhibit, appraise and broker art works by eminent artists and estates from the American South and Caribbean Isles, particularly Cuba.
-She has curated many exhibitions by contemporary Southern painters, including Kevin Taylor and Tarleton Blackwell.
+She has curated innumerable exhibitions by contemporary Southern painters, including Kevin Taylor and Tarleton Blackwell.
 Jacob has also focused on special projects that explore the Civil Rights and Martin Luther King era by representing selected works by photojournalists James Karales, Ernest Withers, Bob Adelman, among others.
 With a longstanding commitment to develop scholarship about the American South, Jacob collaborated with Monica Karales, Executrix of the James Karales Estate, to co-edit and published Controversy and Hope: The Civil Rights of James Karales (University of South Carolina Press, Columbia).

 Well-versed in the emerging art scene of Cuba, Jacob saw an opportunity to juxtapose the work of the two regions and has curated several exhibitions of Southern and Cuban artwork in both Havana and throughout the Southeast.
 Projects have included a show of Southern photographer Milly Moorhead West at the 2000 Cuban Biennale and later at the Bacardi Museum in Santiago.
 Jacob has also curated exhibitions of renowned modern Cuban photographers--such as Alberto Korda, Roberto Salas, and Raul Corrales--at the Southside Gallery in Oxford, Mississippi, as well as her eponymous gallery.
 Spring 2008, in collaboration with the Center for Cuban Studies, Jacob curated a multi-media exhibition Beyond the Door at the Avery Institute, which included five Cuban artists living and working in the land of their birth.